-There are always risks associated with an event of a fire where death or injury can occur.
+here are always risks associated with an event of a fire where death or injury can occur.
 However, there must be 'particular features' for this risk to be deemed 'likely to occur.'

 Therefore, Council must first focus on whether the building complies with the Building Code.
-If the answer to that question is NO, the next consideration must focus on what feature/s do not comply with the Building Code which make the building dangerous under the dangerous building definition, contained in the Building Act 2004.
-A building may be non-compliant with the Building Code; however, this does not make a building dangerous.
+If the answer to that question is NO, then the next consideration must be to focus on what features do not comply with the Building Code that makes this building dangerous according to the dangerous building definition contained in the Building Act 2004.
+A building may be non- compliant with the Building Code; however, this does not make a building dangerous.